nuhaminae/Building-an-Amharic-E-Commerce-Data-Extractor/README.md

 # Building an Amharic E-Commerce Data Extractor

-This repository provides a robust pipeline for extracting, processing, and annotating e-commerce data in Amharic, with a particular focus on Telegram-based marketplaces.
-It is designed to facilitate downstream tasks such as Named Entity Recognition (NER), price extraction, product recognition, and location identification from Amharic-language posts and chats.
+This repository provides a comprehensive, reproducible framework for extracting, processing, and annotating e-commerce data in Amharic, with an emphasis on informal marketplaces such as Telegram channels.
+The pipeline is crafted to empower research and applications in natural language processing (NLP), information extraction, and digital commerce analytics for the Amharic language.

 ---